CharlyCst/tendermock/log.md

 - Done with refactoring
 - Used interior mutability to allow concurrent use of `Node` by the RPC server.
 - Added the `boradcast_tx_commit` endpoint, but without implementation (blocked by ICS26Enveloppe which is not serializable).

+### October 23

+- Added initialization of node store.
+- Implementing Connections Keeper and Reader

+Questions:
+- Is there a protobuf type for Connections?
+I'm serialyzing a Json list for now...